‘Teen Mom 2’ Star Briana DeJesus Hints That She Could Be Pregnant With Baby No. 3

 Teen Mom 2 star Briana DeJesus has fans talking that she could be pregnant again.

 According to OK!
-Magazine, Briana DeJesus hinted that she could be set to welcome her third child on social media this week.
+Magazine, Briana DeJesus hinted on social media that she could be set to welcome her third child this week.

 The outlet claims that Briana recently posted to her Snapchat account and showed off her boyfriend, John, calling him her “baby daddy” in the caption.